spectralcode/FijiRandomWalker/README.md

   <img src="images/mini_random_walk_animation.gif">
 </p>

-This macro creates ab RGB stack of a random walk.
+This macro creates an RGB stack of a random walk.
 The random walker is displayed as red pixel.
 Each frame in the stack is a single step. p.

 Video
 --------